srajiang/skills-terrain-visualizer/README.md

 ### Map relationships between regions

+* Actions:
-* User can move regions around to indicate relatedness, proximity in region.
+ * User can drag regions around to indicate relatedness, proximity in region.
-* User can increase the size of a region to indicate strength, depth, etc.
  * User can overlap / merge regions
+ * User can hold and drag down to increase the size of a region to indicate strength, depth, etc.

 * Save the relationships as a 2D graph

 ### Visualize in 3D landscape

 * User can see these regions mapped out in a 3D terrain where:
-* * Broad distances represent relatedness
+  * Broad distances represent relatedness
-* * size represents depth, strength
+  * size represents depth, strength
-* * Merging, overlapping regions share a common color.
+  * Merging, overlapping regions share a common color.

 ### Journal / document an event in the region.